People who work long hours at a desk often find themselves itching for some exercise by the end of the day.

 Absolutely!
 And here’s why:

 A physically demanding job will keep you active and burning lots of calories, but it can wreak havoc on your joints, bones, back, muscles, and even your heart.
-Exercise is a far better way to improve the conditioning, strength, mobility, and longevity of your body.
+You should definitely make time to exercise in addition to your physical job because exercise is a far better way to improve the conditioning, strength, mobility, and longevity of your body.

 I acknowledge that it’s really challenging to find the time and energy to workout after a long day of labor, but if you can find even just 15-30 minutes a few times per week, the benefits will be incredible.
 I’ll have a few tips to help you at the end of this article.